Pawel-Albert/utilities-for-testing-extension/README.md

 ### Domain Tools

-- "Switch domain" - Switches between domains (Alt+1)
+- "Switch domain" - Switches between domains (Alt+1) - Company-specific feature, currently configured only for internal company domains.
+To use it for different domains, the configuration needs to be modified in the source code.

 ## Configuration